apache/submarine/docs/development/README.md

 3. The submarine-workbench, IP and 8080 ports that are accessible locally through the port 8080 of 127.0.0.1 are configured via  `workbench-site.xml`, but we do not recommend you to modify it.

-4. When you modify the `vue` or `js` of workbench-web, you need to execute the yarn run build command in the workbench-web directory, and let your modified code update to the dist directory, so that you can see the effect of your code modification in the workbench.
+4. When you modify the `angular` or `js` of workbench-web, you need to execute the yarn run build command in the workbench-web directory, and let your modified code update to the dist directory, so that you can see the effect of your code modification in the workbench.